 Prince Henry the Navigator’s frequent presence during the early days of Atlantic navigation and the discovery of the African coast to the Gulf of Guinea has forever linked this charming fishing port with the Age of Discoveries.

-On Ponta de Sagres, a massive rock formation pointing to the ocean, stand buildings that evoke the past of a place integral to world history, recalling the village and the defensive fortress founded by Henry the Navigator.
+On Ponta de Sagres, a massive rock formation pointing to the ocean, stand buildings that evoke the past of a place integral to world history, recalling the Vila and the defensive fortress founded by Henry the Navigator.

 Vila Nova de Milfontes - This charming town at the mouth of the River Mira owes much of its recent growth to the surge in tourism in the region.
-The serene and beautiful beaches along the Costa Vicentina are highly sought after, mainly because they retain their natural features and offer excellent conditions for water sports.
+The serene and beautiful beaches along the Costa Vicentina are highly sought after, mainly because they retain most of their natural features and offer excellent conditions for water sports.

 The town’s historical center features several interesting buildings, particularly the Fortress (built between 1599 and 1602 to defend against pirate attacks), the Parish Church, and the Lighthouse of Cabo Sardão, constructed at the beginning of the 20th century.